Intra ID service principals: Audit expiring secrets and certificates

 Manully starting the runbook

-The Result
+The result

-Based on the enabled features, the script will now run through all Service Principals, and sent notifications.
-Let’s run through what each setting does.
+Based on the enabled features, the script will now run through all service principals and sent notifications.
+Let us run through what each setting does.
+Each template from below can be edited in the logic app.

 email_Contact_email_get_list_of_orphaned_Service_Principals

-The defined contact will receive an e-mail like the following.
+The defined contact will receive an email like the following.

 email_Contact_email_for_all_SPs_with_expired_secrets_status